xx299x/DrissionPagePlus/README.en.md

 element.inner_html  # Return element innerHTML
 element.tag  # Return element tag name
 element.text  # Return element innerText value
-element.link  # Returns absolute href or src value of the element. element.texts()  # Returns the text of all direct child nodes in the element, including elements and text nodes, you can specify to return only text nodes element.attrs  # Return a dictionary of all attributes of the element
+element.comments  # Returns the list of comments within the element element.link  # Returns absolute href or src value of the element. element.texts()  # Returns the text of all direct child nodes in the element, including elements and text nodes, you can specify to return only text nodes element.attrs  # Return a dictionary of all attributes of the element